-According to a Monster poll, 76% of Americans (more than any other country polled!) reported having “really bad” Sunday night blues.
-One of the best and most intuitive ways to combat them is to surround yourself with people you love and whose company you enjoy.
+One of the best and most intuitive ways to combat Sunday night blues is to surround yourself with people you love and whose company you enjoy.
 Spending time with loved ones also serves the dual purpose of heightening your awareness of things you are thankful for.
 Experiencing gratitude on Sunday night is an important way to get perspective on the sometimes-overwhelming stress you might feel about your job.

 A little burst of endorphins goes a long way.
 Exercise—whether it’s a seriously challenging boot camp or barre class, a brisk walk, or a sunset hike—also has the magical power to make that decadent Sunday brunch feel a little less guilt-inducing.
 The best practice here is to adopt a Sunday night exercise regimen and choose something you actually enjoy.

 Work-life balance is one of the most important facets of being happy both at your job and at home.
 Planning something fun for your week ahead—whether it’s a dinner, concert, or night in watching Game of Thrones—is a great way to work toward it.
 If you have your eye on the prize of this enjoyable activity, you won’t find yourself bogged down by the blues.

 The most successful people are always learning and using their curiosity and thirst for knowledge as tools for growth and evolution.
 Seeking out these extracurricular sources of knowledge can be challenging during the week.
 So, if you find yourself keeping tabs open on your browser all week with the intention of reading them, or have a subscription to the New Yorker you can’t seem to keep up with once Monday rolls around, set aside a little time on Sundays to do a little light “homework.”
 Reading and/or watching things not directly related to your work serves as ripe inspiration for new ideas or solutions for the best thinkers and innovators.